heygrady/fetch-actions/README.md

 Below you can see that we're using a container to provide a `fetch` function to our `PostList` component.
 Whenever that function is called, the container will dispatch a thunk that calls `fetchAction` and dispatches `loadPosts` to load the results into our app.

 You will need to bring your own reducers for handling the `loadPosts` action.
-We'll see in some more advanced examples how you to construct an end-to-end example.
+We'll see later how you might construct an end-to-end example.
 Fetch-actions makes no assumptions about your app's reducers.

 This is what `fetchAction` might look like from within a container.